bertelschmitt/multistreamYOLO/MultiDetect.md

 All settings are documented in MultiDetect.conf.
 Here are a few that need more explaining.

 **soundalert:** will, when True, alert you to the presence of a member of an object family specified in presence_trigger: If soundalert: is set to True, MultiDetect.py will probe for a valid sound output, and it will turn itself off when none is found.
-Due to the wild and wooly world of Linux audio, the probing is rather messy, and it can take time.
+Due to the wild and woolly world of Linux audio, the probing is rather messy, and it can take time.
 Set soundalert: to False if your machine has no sound, or you don’t want to hear any.

 The object families are created in **labeldict:** If, for instance, labeldict is equal to { 'Lily':'cat', 'Bella':'cat','Chloe':'cat','Tweety':'bird'}, and if presence_trigger: is set to ‘cat,’ an audible sound will be played when Lily, Bella, or Chloe are detected.
 The bird Tweety will be ignored.